...

 Am I Gay Quiz – Questioning Your Sexuality?
 Find Out the Answers

-• Answer based on what you feel most of the time.
+• Answer based on how you feel most of the time.

-• Results are a starting point you can revisit as feelings evolve.
+• Use the results as a starting point that you can revisit as feelings evolve.

 Man holding a sign Be yourself with LGBT flag